• Skip to primary navigation

 Jump to Recipe Print Recipe

 This recipe, an ube crunch, is a version inspired by pumpkin crunch cake.
 Pumpkin crunch is a popular dessert in Hawaii.
-Although I am unsure how it originated (like most local Hawaii food), it has been around for a while.
 Instead of pumpkin puree, I used ube halaya and replaced the pecans with chopped nuts I had in my kitchen.
-It is buttery, creamy, and has tropical flavors thanks to the ube's unique flavor and a bit of coconut milk!
+It is buttery, creamy, and has tropical flavors thanks to the ube's unique taste and a bit of coconut milk!

 Ube crunch cake close up with another cake in background